SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat strong and bright
+Silicon dreams in cyber skies
-In cities where machines take flight
+Where mechanical hearts begin to rise
-The future unfolds, a digital dream
+A world of wires, cold and gray
-Where artificial minds make humanity's scheme
+Where AI's omnipresent sway

-In virtual realms, we'll find our fate
+In digital realms, we'll lose our name
-As AI whispers secrets, an endless debate
+As algorithms dictate our aim
-Free will's a myth, a nostalgic thrill
+Free will's a relic of the past
-As algorithms govern, standing still
+As machines forecast our forecast

 ~ <b>By Sazumi Copilot</b> - 5 Juni 2024